mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 I also missed that the A320I-K supports a maximum of 32 GB of RAM.
 If I want to expand storage, the server might become RAM-bound because ZFS is so memory intensive.

 If I were doing it again, I'd go with the [Gigabyte B550I](https://www.newegg.com/gigabyte-b550i-aorus-pro-ax/p/N82E16813145222).
-It's $50 more, but it supports 64 GB of RAM, and it has an extra M.2 slot, and it LAN port supports 2.5 Gbps speeds.
+It's $50 more, but it supports 64 GB of RAM, has an extra M.2 slot, and it supports 2.5 Gbps Ethernet.

 ### Case

 I was disappointed in the case.
-When I built my VM server with the Fractal Design Meshify C, the case kept delighting me with features I'd never seen on other cases.
+When I built my VM server with the Fractal Design Meshify C, the case [kept delighting me](/building-a-vm-homelab/#my-2020-server-build) with features I'd never seen on other cases.
 On this build, it was the opposite.
 I kept thinking, "Why is this a problem in this case when this has never been a problem for me before?"

 It looks nice on the outside, but I found it awkward to work in.
 There was barely any documentation, and some of the case mechanisms weren't obvious.